Rov-WIlde/SAN3-ERP-Code-Repository/README.md

 ### Stage 2 - Topic Modelling
 - handles topic modelling and produces two dataframes: 1) 'normalized_df' - contains normalised topic frequencies and 2) 'tm_results' - contains each sentence in the corpus along with topic, party and year labels.
+- This section generates the topic modelling results used to produce Table 2 in the ERP

 ### Stage 3 - Issue-salience Polarisation
 - generates the normalised topic frequency graphs used to display issue-salience polarisation in figures 5, 7 and 8.